jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 This is all very new.
-There are still some API questions we are not fully sure about (e.g. what should (boolean) indexing do with missing values?), and we probably overlooked some others.
-So feedback is very welcome!
+There are still some API questions we are not fully sure about (e.g. what should (boolean) indexing do with missing values?), and we probably overlooked some others. **So feedback is very welcome!**

-Thanks to all the people that already contributed in the discussions.
+Thanks to all the people that already contributed to the discussions.
 And especially thanks to Tom Augspurger for his PRs helping to get this into pandas.